Self Excited DC Motor

 Brushes

-Brushes are made of carbon and maintain electrical contact with the commutator.
+The brushes are usually made of carbon or graphite and are placed in contact with the commutator.

 Shaft

-The shaft transfers mechanical power from the motor to the load.
+• Transfers mechanical power from the motor to the external load

 Self Excited DC Motor Advantages